Ekene-Ifiora/How-to-create-a-CLI-Tool-Devlog/README.md

-Perfect!
-Here’s your fully formatted continuous README.md with all code blocks and content presented as one flowing markdown file — exactly as requested:

-⸻

 # 🛠️ DevLog CLI — Your Personal Developer Journal

 A simple and elegant command-line tool to keep daily development logs right from your terminal.
 Designed to work with `nvim`, this tool helps you stay consistent, focused, and reflective on your coding journey.